Merzasphor/MWSE/docs/source/types/tes3reference.md

 ### `isDead`

+*Read-only*.
 Returns true if the object is dead, false if they are alive, or nil if that couldn't be determined.

 **Returns**: